SIqi-Yu/EC_AICardPlayer/README.md

 - Title Screen: Click `START` to play, `HOW TO PLAY` for the in-game rules overlay, or `QUIT` to exit.
 The right-side card emblem and background/intro art now render in the correct orientation.
 - Opening Hand: You and the bot each receive 7 private cards.
 Click cards to toggle selection and press `DONE` to swap the selected ones once.
 Press `STAND` to keep your hand.
 - Shared Cards & Betting: Three shared cards sit between players.
 Reveal them one by one with `REVEAL`/`SHOWDOWN`.
 After each reveal, you may choose `DOUBLE` or `PASS`, and the bot may also decide to double based on its hand.
 The round bet doubles whenever either side chooses `DOUBLE`.
 - Advice: Toggle the `Advice` button (bottom-left) to see suggested swaps and flush/pair potential based on your current hand.
-It will gently pulse if you are idle.
 - Results: At showdown, both hands are scored using standard poker rankings and the winner takes the current bet.
 Use `AGAIN` to re-deal or `TITLE` to return to the main menu.
 - Sound/Visuals: Intro splash, textured table background, enlarged right-side emblem, and looping background music.
 Match-end popups play success (`purchase-success.wav`) or failure (`fail-234710.wav`) cues.